 Things To Do Before Replacing Your Roof

 If you notice any of the signs above, it is definitely time to talk to a professional about a roof replacement.
-Before you start into panic-mode, take these few steps to ensure a smooth roof replacement.
+Before you start into panic mode, take these few steps to ensure a smooth roof replacement.

 - Choose the Right Roofing Company: Replacing your roof is not a weekend DIY project.
-Start by making some calls to various roofing companies in the area.
+Start by making some calls to various roofing contractors in the area.
 Request an inspection and a quote for your project and make sure they can install the type of roof you need.
 We always recommend choosing a local company with reputable ratings that you can trust.

 - Inspect Your Roof Structure and Framing: A roof inspection is critical to check the structure and framing of your that is supporting your roof.
-If you notice any areas that are soft, broken or disintegrating, it’s time to replace them right away.
+If you notice any areas that are soft, broken, or disintegrating, it’s time to replace them right away.

 - Tell Your Roofer Your Concerns: Before a thorough roof inspection, tell your contractor what your concerns are.
 Review these carefully and make decisions based on the recommendations from a contractor you trust.

 Replacing a roof is an investment in your property that will keep your home protected for years to come.
-The average cost to replace a roof is $8,000 while the lifespan of a newly replaced roof is 30 to 100 years.
+The average roof replacement cost is around $8,000 while the lifespan of a newly replaced roof is 30 to 100 years.

-FAQ’s About Replacing a Roof
+FAQ’s About Getting a New Roof

 Your roof is the most important foundational element in your home that is worth protecting.
 Stumbling on a crack is enough to send anyone into panic mode.